-The build-up and confirmation of Brexit has undoubtedly impacted hiring trends across the UK's indirect tax space - noted in my Q2 Newsletter (here if you missed it).
-Despite signs of improvement, these trends have largely prevailed across Q3 and Q4 as we wait for more clarity on what the UK's exit from the EU will look like upon negotiations.
+The build-up and confirmation of Brexit have undoubtedly impacted hiring trends across the UK’s indirect tax space – noted in my Q2 Newsletter (here if you missed it).
+Despite signs of improvement, these trends have largely prevailed across Q3 and Q4 as we wait for more clarity on what the UK’s exit from the EU will look like upon negotiations.

 So what are the trends?

 - The market remains buoyant with an ongoing demand to identify talent and leadership at the senior level across the UK.

 - Continued confidence amongst many UK boutiques / independent firms also making key hires across the senior grades.